LarsNorlander/cat-counselor-redux/readme.md

 simple form that shows all the fields that matter, taken from the specification so that students could fill up their data.
 So for that, I'll have to create a method that returns a Map of Criteria and all it's significant fields (that's totally a made up term for now.)

+## June 10, 2018

+So!
+Turns out IntelliJ can't resolve the attributes for Thymeleaf when using Kotlin for the Controller.
+Which is, kinda a shame.
+But I've already reported it to them [here](https://youtrack.jetbrains.com/issue/KT-24830).
+So instead, I've decided that I'll do a proper frontend instead using Vue.js.
+Why Vue.js?
+Well, it's pretty simple and that's all I need.
+As of now, the UI is just going to be a dynamically generated form that then sends a request to the counselor and gets a ranking of all strands.

+I've used Angular in the past with TypeScript but, for this project it feels a little overkill.
+I'm actually surprised with all the things you could do with JavaScript now.
+And so for my #100DaysOfCode, I'm adjusting my goal a bit from just learning Kotlin to creating web applications using Kotlin and JavaScript.